 Initially, I thought that the radicchio might be a bit bitter.
 Don’t let it put you off though, because it truly complemented the oranges and dill.
 I used Chioggia radicchio, but other varieties would also work.
 If you can’t find radicchio or prefer something different, you can substitute it with red Belgian endives too.
 Both radicchio and endives are similar in taste and texture, with the red Belgian endives having a bit more of the white stems.

 Just because the weather is colder now doesn’t mean you can’t have a delicious salad!
 This Orange and Fennel salad is beautiful as a holiday side dish, but also striking to serve at brunch.
 I’d suggest you pair it with a simple hard boiled egg if you’re having it in the morning.

-- one small bunch of fresh dill, roughly chopped
+- 1 small bunch fresh dill - roughly chopped

 Note: I received a complimentary subscription to Delicious. magazine from magazine.co.uk.
 The views and opinions expressed on this blog are purely mine.